The Secret River: Plot summary

 The early life of William Thornhill is one of Dickensian poverty, depredation and criminality.

 After a childhood of poverty and petty crime in the slums of London, William Thornhill is sentenced to death for stealing wood, however, in 1806 his sentence is commuted to transportation to New South Wales for the term of his natural life.
 With his wife Sal and children in tow, he arrives in a harsh land that feels at first like a death sentence.
 However, there is a way for the convicts to buy freedom and start afresh.
 Thornhill then gets sent to Sydney on a boat, by himself.
 After 9 months, Thornhill is finally able to reunite with his family in Australia.
-Sal becomes Thornhill's master, and Thornhill obtained a ticket of leave, one year later, after he demonstrated good behaviour.
-His son, Willie is already five years old, and Willie could not recognize his father, after being away from him for so long.
-Thornhill now also has another son, Richard, whom he called Dick.
+Sal becomes Thornhill's master, and Thornhill obtains a ticket of leave one year later, after he demonstrates good behaviour.
+His son Willie, already five years old, is unable to recognise his father after being away from him for so long.
+Thornhill now also has another son, Richard, whom he calls Dick.

 During his first night in this new land, Thornhill encounters an Aboriginal man and struggles to communicate with him.
-The following weeks, Thornhill went to work as a lighterman for Mr. King.
-Thornhill then brought the alcohol, which he got from Mr. King, back home, to set up his own bar, named the "Pickled Herring."
-Scabby Bill was a regular customer, who would entertain the customers, by dancing for money.
+The following weeks, Thornhill goes to work as a lighterman for Mr. King.
+Thornhill brings alcohol, which he got from Mr. King, back home to set up his own bar, named the "Pickled Herring."
+An Aboriginal man called Scabby Bill is a regular customer, entertaining the customers by dancing for money.

-Three years later, and Thornhill quits his job and works for Thomas Blackwood, a former convict who is attempting to reconcile himself with the place and its people.
-Blackwood lived on the Hawkesbury River, with his boat, "the Queen".
-Thornhill also met Smasher Sullivan, a man whose fear of this alien world turns into brutal depravity towards it.
+Three years later, Thornhill quits his job and works for Thomas Blackwood, a former convict who is attempting to reconcile himself with the place and its people.
+Blackwood lives on the Hawkesbury River, with his boat, "the Queen".
+Thornhill also meets Smasher Sullivan, a man whose fear of this alien world turns into brutal depravity towards it.